Halal Certification for Cheese & Dairy

 Dairy treats such as ice cream and cakes are more difficult to certify since they often contain a long list of ingredients.
 Without certification, halal consumers usually resort to doing the safer thing by deciding not to purchase any dessert in case it is made with gelatin, lard, or alcohol-based flavorings.
 Certification saves halal consumers from the trouble having to decide whether their desserts are consumable or not.

-Today, our symbol is recognized around the world for epitomizing integrity, wholesomeness, and authenticity for halal-compliant food.
+Today, the AHF halal symbol is recognized around the world for epitomizing integrity, wholesomeness, and authenticity for halal-compliant food.
 This means consumers don’t need to read labels and wonder.

 If you are a cheese or dairy business, call American Halal Foundation at +1 (630) 759-4981 for more information on how to become halal-certified today.